dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.operations.md

 ### POST https://functionURL/api/scores
 #### Description
 Creates a new score.
-Returns the updated user's details, including top score, latest scores and number of times played (which is equal to the number of times this method has been called for the specific user
+Returns the updated user's details, including top score, latest scores and number of times played (which is equal to the number of times this method has been called for the specific user.
+Variables `createdAt` and `description` are optional and can be omitted.
+If `createdAt` is omitted, the API will set its value at the current server time.
 #### Post body
 ```javascript
 //createdAt and description are optional